josepdcs/kubectl-prof/README.md

 applications.
 Interaction with the target JVM is done via a shared `/tmp` folder.
 Golang support is based on [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
 Python support is based on [py-spy](https://github.com/benfred/py-spy).
 Ruby support is based on [rbspy](https://rbspy.github.io/).
-NodeJS support is based on [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
+NodeJS support is also based on [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
+Remains support for [perf](https://perf.wiki.kernel.org/index.php/Main_Page) but not recommended.
 In order for Javascript Symbols to be resolved, node process needs to be run with `--prof-basic-prof` flag.

 ## Contribute